 Very carefully, he completed a check the way his father had taught him.
 However, when it was his turn at the “window,” the cashier said, “I’m sorry, but your check is no good.”

 “Not quite,” she responded.
-“His check has value because his name is on it, and he has money in the bank that we can give him for the check.”
+“His check has value because his name is on it, and he has money in the bank that we can give him in exchange for the check.”

-When you think about it, prayer is like going to the bank and exchanging our need for God’s “rewards.”
-But, unlike a bank, the “rewards” are in God’s name, and He is waiting for us to ask Him to present them to us.
+When you think about it, prayer is like going to the bank and exchanging our needs for God’s “gifts.”
+But, unlike a bank, the “gifts” are in God’s name, and He is waiting for us to ask Him to exchange our requests for His gifts so He can give them to us.

 Jesus said, “Ask anything in My Name, and I will do it.”
 The Psalmist said, “Remember the Name of the Lord.”

-Prayer: Heavenly Father, whatever we need is in Your hands.
-May we “remember” what we have in Your Name.
-In Jesus’ Name, Amen.
+Prayer: Father, whatever we need is in Your hands.
+May we “remember” what wonderful gifts You have waiting for us – if only we ask in Your Name.
+In Jesus’s Name, Amen.

-Scripture For Today: Psalm 20:7 Some trust in chariots and some in horses, but we trust in the name of the Lord our God.
+Scripture For Today: Some nations boast of their chariots and horses, but we boast in the name of the?Lord?our God.
+Psalm 20:7